How to Optimize Your Website’s Crawl Budget for SEO

 Poor Server and Hosting Setup

 Poor server and hosting setup results can cause your website to crash frequently.
-Crawl rate limit restricts crawlers from accessing websites that are prone to crashing.
+The crawl rate limit restricts crawlers from accessing websites that are prone to crashing.
 Thus, they will often avoid websites hosted on poor server setups.

 Every resource that a web crawler fetches while rendering your webpage is accounted for in your crawl budget, including not only HTML content but CSS and JS files too.